Water supply and sanitation in Nicaragua: Policy and regulation

 Responsibility for policy setting in the Nicaraguan water and sanitation sector is vested in the National Council for Drinking Water and Sanitation - Comisión Nacional de Agua Potable y Alcantarillado Sanitario (CONAPAS).
 CONAPAS includes the Secretariat of the Presidency, whose representative presides the Council, the Ministry of Health, the Ministry of Environment, the national utility ENACAL, the regulatory agency INAA, the Institute for Territorial Studies (INETER) and the Social Investment Fund FISE.

 The regulatory agency, the National Water and Sewerage Institute - Instituto Nicaragüense de Acueductos y Alcantarillados, INAA - is in charge of sector regulation.
 It handles customer complaints, approves tariff increases and can provide concessions for service providers.
 However, there were no tariff increase requests between August 2002 and February 2008 and no requests for concessions, so that the regulator has been condemned to inactivity.

 Service provision

 According to municipal law, municipalities are responsible for providing water and sanitation services in Nicaragua.
 However, in practice very few municipalities actually provide these services.
 Instead more than 60% of water users are served by the national water and sewerage company Empresa Nicaragüense de Acueductos y Alcantarillados (ENACAL), which serves most urban areas.
 A further 30% are served by community organizations (potable water committees) in rural areas.
 Less than 10% of users are served by a departmental water company in Rio Blanco as well as by 26 small municipalities.

 As of 2004 ENACAL had a total of 410,000 registered users in the country, of which Managua represents 50 percent.
 ENACAL has 18 regional departments.
 Some of these departments have received greater autonomy, such as in the case of Granada, under what is called the "Modelo de Gestion Descontentrado".

-Agua Para La Vida's Technical School of Drinking Water and Sanitation (ETAP)

-Agua Para La Vida's Technical School of Drinking Water and Sanitation (ETAP), which empowers local communities through education and skill development, offers a blueprint for fostering self-sufficiency and cultural sensitivity in rural water infrastructure projects.

-ETAP plays a crucial role in enhancing rural capacity and addressing water distribution inequalities in Nicaragua.
-Through a structured two-year curriculum, ETAP offers full-ride scholarships leading to a diploma as a "Specialist Technician in Design and Management of Rural Water Supply and Sanitation Systems," recognized by the Nicaraguan Technical Institute (INATEC).
-Approximately 85% of Agua Para La Vida's field staff are ETAP alumni, demonstrating the program's efficacy in equipping rural citizens with expertise in water and sanitation skills while fostering self-sufficiency in infrastructure projects.

-To further expand rural water access and address inequalities, ETAP collaborates with rural communities and local governments.
-By emphasizing active participation and empowering individuals through financial autonomy and political engagement, Agua Para La Vida aims to create sustainable solutions that alleviate water inequity and promote inclusive development.